microsoft/NurseEmpowerment/README.md

 # Day in the life of a nurse

-This repository contains three [Power Apps](https://make.powerapps.com/) which were created based on a study called 'The Day in the Life of a Nurse', one of the outcomes were several minimal viable products that could support nurses in their daily job.
-These MVP Power Apps solutions are enhanced with [Nuance Speech to Text](https://www.nuancehealthcaredeveloper.com/?q=Dragon-Medical-SpeechKit-Home), and utilize [Text Analytics for Health](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/text-analytics-for-health/overview ) for medical structuring.
+This repository contains three open-source example [Power Apps](https://make.powerapps.com/) which were created based on a study called 'The Day in the Life of a Nurse'.
+One of the outcomes were several minimal viable products that could support nurses in their daily job.
+These starter Power Apps solutions are enhanced with [Nuance Speech to Text](https://www.nuancehealthcaredeveloper.com/?q=Dragon-Medical-SpeechKit-Home), and utilize [Text Analytics for Health](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/text-analytics-for-health/overview ) for medical structuring.
 The data is being served from [FHIR API](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-overview) and utilize the [FHIRBase](https://docs.microsoft.com/en-us/connectors/fhirbase/) and [FHIRClinical](https://docs.microsoft.com/en-us/connectors/fhirclinical/) Power Platform connectors.

 # Scenario